 Yellowstone Insight is a continuation of personal guiding services that have been in place since March 1, 1872 when President Ulysses Grant created Yellowstone National Park as the world’s first national park.

-The owner, MacNeil Lyons has 20 years of experience guiding and exploring in Yellowstone with a passion for sharing his knowledge of the natural and cultural resources found throughout the Greater Yellowstone Ecosystem.
+The owner, MacNeil Lyons has over 20 years of experience guiding and exploring in Yellowstone with a passion for sharing his knowledge of the natural and cultural resources found throughout the Greater Yellowstone Ecosystem.
 The focus of MacNeil and his company is rooted in the simple concept of instilling an appreciation of preserving the world’s natural resources for future generations.

 MacNeil was raised with an understanding to be grateful for the biological world that surrounded him.
 With a nickname like “bird”, given to him by his parents when he was just a toddler, he has always had a bird’s eye for detail.
 Growing up in Virginia, Colorado, and Maryland’s Eastern Shore, MacNeil found a home on the northern boundary of Yellowstone National Park.
 MacNeil is a published writer, photographer and naturalist.
 His images have captured remarkable moments that were published in Rolling Stone Magazine, USA Today, Budget Travel, and numerous regional magazines to name but a few.
 He has been featured as an on-camera Park Ranger for a Discovery Channel documentary, and an on-camera Naturalist for Yellowstone DVD’s by Finley-Holiday Films.

-MacNeil has delightfully educated university & college groups, families, Elderhostel groups’, and numerous private tours through single-day and multi-day excursions in Yellowstone.
+MacNeil has delightfully educated university & college groups, families, Elderhostel/Road Scholar groups’, and numerous private tours through single-day and multi-day excursions in Yellowstone.

 MacNeil can be found driving the roads and walking the trails and thermal basin boardwalks, educating visitors about Yellowstone’s dynamic natural and cultural resources.
 When not guiding, MacNeil is enjoying some “Daddy Time” with his kind-hearted daughter and lovely wife, or roaming the hills (outside the Park) at random with his faithful dog!